-Our Nursing and Midwifery Council validated course our course places equal value on clinical practice and theory.
-It’ll take you from university lectures to clinical placement settings for young and mature adults.
-You may well find yourself at a GP surgery, attending health visits or in the middle of a variety of hospital settings, from accident & emergency through to acute care and oncology.
+Our Nursing and Midwifery Council validated Adult Nursing degree course places equal value on clinical practice and theory.
+It’ll take you from university lectures to a variety of placements.
+You may well find yourself working with younger and mature adults at a GP surgery, attending health visits or in a variety of hospital settings, from A&E through to acute care and oncology.

-You’ll be linked to one of our NHS healthcare trust partners for your placements in hospitals or community settings.
+You’ll be linked to one of our NHS healthcare trust partners for your placements.

 We want to make sure you experience a variety of placements and that you graduate as an effective practitioner.
 Our placement maps will help you plan your travel before you start on the course.